 Oxford is one of the world’s top research universities and boasts world-class facilities for study and research.
 We are famous for our research excellence and innovation, and home to some of the most talented researchers in the world.

-Oxford’s research was ranked first in the world in the Times Higher Education World University Rankings 2023.
 The Research Excellent Framework 2021 (REF) show Oxford's submission had the highest volume of “world-leading” (4*) research of any UK institution, submitting over 3,600 researchers (3,405 full time equivalent) into 29 subject areas, over 8,500 research outputs in a range of formats from journal articles to compositions, and 220 case studies about the impact of Oxford research beyond academia.
 In 2017-18, we received £579.1 million in research funding.

 The University is at the forefront of research on topics of national, regional and global significance.
 Our work is ground-breaking, collaborative and interdisciplinary.
 We're dedicated to fostering research collaborations across the world with research institutions, research agencies, funding bodies, industrial and commercial partners, sponsors and benefactors.